neteodorochavez/msds610-eda-pandas/README.md

   <img src="figures/df_student_dtypes_new.png" width="285"/>
 </p>

 In the case of missing information, Pandas allows the `.fillna(value)` function that allows us to set all of the `NaN` or missing values to whatever value we desire; typically 0.
 The importance behind this is seen dramatically when our dataset is minimal.
 For example, if the dataset we were working with contained 5 observations, getting rid of 1 observation diminishes 20% of the data set.
-This problem is seen on the same order with large datasets but in order to preserve order with any size of datasets, Pandas lets us do inplace replacement to keep rows that one may otherwise remove entirely.
+This problem is seen in the same order with large datasets but in order to preserve order with any size of datasets, Pandas lets us do in-place replacement to keep rows that one may otherwise remove entirely.

 #### Appending Data
-We've seen that data conversion is an important part in cleaning up data.
+We've seen that data conversion is an important part of cleaning up data.
 Once we've cleaned up our data it might behoove the user to be able to update the existing table or add in more values that aid in the process of building holistic insights.

 ```
 df_student['gender'] = ['F', 'F', 'M', 'F', 'M', 'M', 'F', 'F']
 df_student
 ```
-This gives us the opportunity to create any new row and population it with values.
+This allows us to create any new row and population it with values.
 In the above example, we have created a new column represented by `gender` on the DataFrame `df_student`.

 <p float="left">
   <img src="figures/df_student.png" width="375"/>